 Becoming a Nonfiction Writer: A Two-Part Online Course

-This is an online course with two parts: an intensive weekend, followed by two weeks of pre-recorded lectures, mini-lectures, Q & A sessions, and 1:1 consultations.
+This is an online course with two parts: an intensive weekend, followed by one week of mini-lectures, Q & A sessions, and 1:1 consultations.
+You’ll engage in many aspects of writing nonfiction for children to create a strong foundation for your work, and build a network of fellow writers who share an interest in nonfiction.

 WHY THIS WORKSHOP?

-This workshop has two parts: a two-day intensive followed by consultations, live lectures, and Q & As.
-Scroll down to see a detailed agenda.
+Together, we’ll move through two parts: a two-day intensive (part 1) followed by consultations, live lectures, and Q & As (part 2).
+Read on for a detailed agenda.

 IT’S A GREAT FIT IF:

-- You are working on a biography, or nature or science-themed book for kids or teens.
-Let our faculty help you craft an engaging book for kids.
+- You are working on a biography, history, nature, or STEAM/STEM-themed book for kids or teens.
+Let our faculty help you craft an engaging, nonfiction book for kids.

 - You love nonfiction and are eager to write TRUE stories.
 This workshop provides a comprehensive introduction to the world of nonfiction children’s books.